 Size wise, it came in the middle, and the same for weight.
-Cost-wise, it was the most expensive – $70, compared to $30 and $60 of last week’s two units.
+Cost-wise, it was very fairly priced – $56, compared to $30 and $60 of last week’s two units.

-But that $70 is nothing compared to the cost and hassle of having to call a road-side service company to come and start your car, or, even worse, being somewhere where you can’t call anyone, utterly totally stuck.
-Consider the $70 not only very cheap insurance, but also a massively more convenient and quick solution when you eventually come to need it (which, as you know, you surely will).
+And that $56 is nothing compared to the cost and hassle of having to call a road-side service company to come and start your car, or, even worse, being somewhere where you can’t call anyone, utterly totally stuck.
+Consider the $56 not only very cheap insurance, but also a massively more convenient and quick solution when you eventually come to need it (which, as you know, you surely will).